 In other words, what’s your hit rate?
 To measure that, you need to know how many prospects are calling versus how many actually sign.
 So, how are you measuring it?

 If you treat intakes as a team responsibility, everyone who takes a call has to be able to record that in a file or a system somewhere.
-You need to know that number, and many firms just don’t.
 It would also be helpful to know how many calls each person converted out of the total calls they received.
 If you’re not keeping a record, it’s possible that your intakes are nowhere near as good as you may think.

 If you have one person who fields intake calls, it’s easier to track both numbers and conversions – but is this person dedicated to intakes?
 Trained to convert prospects to clients?
 Whether it is a receptionist, a paralegal, or an attorney, this person is the tip of your spear.
 You need to know they’re sharp (and not juggling too many jobs to do any of them well).
 Measuring tells you that, so this person needs to keep detailed records.

-If you have an intake department, you’re likely a larger firm and already on the data train.
-Great!
-You may have dedicated intake staff.
-Great!
-They may even fill out a file for an actual attorney to follow up on.
-Again, great!
-What are you measuring?
+If you have an intake department, what are you measuring?
 The answer should probably be everything, or at least as much as you can.
 Who are your best intake people?
 What makes them great?
 Who’s closing the deal and signing clients?
 The more factors you can measure, the more you can optimize your intake systems.
 Just because you have an intake team or department doesn’t mean you’re converting well – or that you couldn’t convert better.

 Do the People Handling Your Intakes Have Good Tools?